kcafernandes/edgevision-walking-aid/README.md

 This repository is currently being organized from a working prototype into a clean, professional project structure.

-## My Role

-I worked on the edge AI pipeline, including object detection, depth estimation, hazard ranking, TCP communication between Jetson boards, and audio warning logic.

 ## Disclaimer

-This is a student prototype and portfolio project.
+I am a student and this is a prototype for a portfolio project.
 It is not a certified medical or safety device.